antonmartinsson/pokefy/README.md

 Here's how to run the application once you've downloaded the repository:

 1. Open two terminal windows.
-2. Navigate to the repo folder in one window, and the `pokefy` folder in the other.
+2. Navigate to the repo folder in one window, and the `client` folder in the other.
 3. Run `npm install` in both folders to install all dependencies.
 4. Run `npm start` in both folders to start the server and front-end in development mode.
 5. Voilà.
 The app should open automatically in your standard browser.